carolkelsch/ESP12F_Relay_X4_UDP_Controlling/README.md

 # Configuring the WiFi network

 The program runs as a UDP server connected to a WLAN.
-To configure the WLAN in wich the ESP should be connected, it's necessary to start the program in Access Point mode.
+To configure the WLAN, in wich the ESP should be connected, the WiFiManager library from tzapu is used (https://github.com/tzapu/WiFiManager).
-Connect the GPIO 16 to HIGH level, and power the board (or reset), this will make ESP ins AP mode.
-It creates its own WLAN named ESP-Net, no password needed.
+It configures the ESP as an access point with a WebServer page.
+In this page it's possible to scan for WLAN networks and configure it.

-Connect to this WLAN with your smartphone or notebook and access the IP 192.168.4.22 through the web browser.
+Connect to "ESP-NET" WLAN with your smartphone or notebook and access the IP 192.168.4.1 through the web browser.
 A page will appear, where you can configure the SSID and the Password from the net you will connect your board.

-You can also choose a port for the UDP server.
-Submit the informations and whait for the response message.
-If it's ok, then disconect the GPIO 16 from the HIGH level, and reset the board.
+Once you set the WLAN and password, the ESP saves the informations and connects automatically to the network.
+Everytime the board is energized it will try to connect to it's previous network configured.
+If for some reason it's not able to connect, it will launch the access point mode again.
+If you want to change the network, you can connect the GPIO 16 to GND, and power the board (or reset), this will erase the previous configuration of network connection.
+After this disconnect the pin from GND.

-Your UDP server should be up, able to change relays status and respond you with informations about the inputs.
+After you configured the network the ESP will connect to the WLAN and the UDP server should be up.
+Enabling you to change relays status and respond you with informations about the inputs.